PrefLib/PrefLib-Data/FORMAT_SPECIFICATION.md

 Note that if a comma should appear in a field (e.g., in `description`), the value of the field should be put into triple double quotes: `"""this is my description, with a comma."""`.
 This also mean that triple quotes should not be used for any other usage.

+### Dataset Tags

+Dataset tags are used to classify datasets based on their characteristics.
+These are the tags currently in use.

+- Combinatorial: The data represent combinatorial preferences over the alternatives.
+- Election: The preferences apply to a scenario in which some alternatives are to be selected/elected.
+- Experiment: The datafiles were collected as part of an experiment.
+- Matching: The preferences apply to a scenario in which alternatives are to be matched to one another.
+- Mturk: The preferences were collected on Amazon Mechanical Turk.
+- Politics: The preferences apply to a political scenario.
+- Ratings: The preferences express ratings about the alternatives.
+- Sport: The data represent sport events, interpreted as elections.
+- STV: STV (single-transferable vote) was the voting rule used for the selection of the winner.

+This list is not fixed.
+Extra tags can be added and current tags can be removed.

 ## Data Files